gumstix/yocto-manifest/README.md

 Starting from Fresh
 -------------------
-You borked it.
-You're not really sure how.
+So it is borked.
+You're not really sure why.
 But it doesn't work any more.

 There are several degrees of *starting fresh*.

- 1. clean a package
+ 1. clean a package: bitbake <package-name> -c cleansstate
- 2. clean build tree
+ 2. re-download package: bitbake <package-name> -c cleanall
- 3. clean sstate
+ 3. destroy everything but downloads: rm -rf build (or whereever your sstate and work directories are)
- 4. destroy it all (not recommended)
+ 4. destroy it all (not recommended): rm -rf build && rm -rf sources There are several degrees of *starting fresh*.

 Customize
 ---------